theonlyengine/education-teacher-assistant/README.md

 ## Usage

 At full precision the model needs > 48G GPU memory.
-If you're running on smaller GPUs, you need an instance with multiple GPUs and/or reduced model precision (e.g. use `model.half()`)
+A single A100-80GB GPU suffices, for example.
+If you're running on smaller GPUs, you need an instance with multiple GPUs and/or reduced model precision (e.g. use `model.half()` before moving to device)

 Loading model and tokenizer: